mozilla/irlpodcast/about.md

 id:         about
 ---

-Let’s get real: Our online life *is* real life.
+Our online life is real life.
 We walk, talk, work, LOL and even love on the Internet – but we don’t always treat it like real life.
-Host Veronica Belmont explores this disconnect with stories from the wilds of the Web – and real talk about the online issues that affect us all.
+Host Veronica Belmont explores this disconnect with stories from the wilds of the Web – and gets to the bottom of online issues that affect us all.
 Whether it’s privacy breaches, closed platforms, hacking, fake news, or cyber bullying, we the people have the power to change the course of the Internet, keeping it healthy, weird, and wonderful for everyone.
-IRL – Because online life **is** real life.
-Brought to you by Mozilla.
+IRL is an original podcast from Mozilla.

 ## About Mozilla